Bacterial Vaginosis (BV) – Causes, Risk Factors and Symptoms

-Under normal, healthy circumstances, the vagina has an abundance of “good” Lactobacilli bacteria which secrete lactic acid, creating an acidic environment that naturally prevents harmful pathogens from thriving and keeps infection at bay.
+Under normal, healthy circumstances, the vagina has an abundance of “good” Lactobacilli bacteria, which secrete lactic acid, creating an acidic environment that naturally prevents harmful pathogens from thriving and keeps infection at bay.
 However, when the number of Lactobacilli declines, this environment loses its acidity.
-It becomes more welcoming milieu for bacteria such as Gardnerella vaginalis ( and some strains of Prevotella and Morbiluncus), the bacteria that lead to BV.
+It becomes a more welcoming milieu for bacteria such as Gardnerella vaginalis ( and some strains of Prevotella and Morbiluncus), the bacteria that lead to BV.

 BV is caused by an imbalance of the vaginal flora (“Vaginal Dysbiosis”), usually caused by a change in pH of the slightly acidic vaginal environment.
-Routine activities such as douching, menstruation and even swimming can alter the vaginal pH enough to lead to BV.
+Routine activities such as douching, menstruation, and even swimming can alter the vaginal pH enough to lead to BV.
 Unprotected sex is, however, the most common cause of BV, as semen is naturally alkaline and therefore compromises the acidic composition of the vaginal cavity.
 Not surprisingly, it is rare for a woman who is not sexually active to get BV.

 In addition to the above, genetics may also play a role in a woman’s susceptibility to getting BV.
 Recent studies indicate that women with abnormal levels of Corticotropin-Releasing Hormone (CRH), the hormone regulating immunity and inflammation, are more likely to have imbalanced vaginal flora, which makes them more vulnerable to bacterial overgrowth and the development of BV.

 Although any woman can get BV, those who are sexually active and of reproductive age are at increased risk.
 Additionally, certain lifestyle choices increase your risk of BV: